Strange Invaders: Casting

+Shooting

+Filming took place in Canada in August 1982 in Claremont.

 Condon and Laughlin created a visual plan in advance and this helped them shoot the film quickly — in only five weeks.
 Laughlin was helped out by a second unit that worked on the film's visual and prosthetic effects.
 He hired Private Stock Effects to work on the visual effects.
 They had previously worked on Battle Beyond the Stars and Escape from New York.
 For the prosthetic alien effects, he hired James Cummins, a veteran of the John Carpenter film The Thing, and later, the writer and director of the cult horror classic The Boneyard, who had his name removed from the credits after heated debates with Laughlin about the way the effects were being used and shot.
 Laughlin relented and allowed Cummins to reshoot a lengthy scene near the end of the film where the aliens shed their human guises as they prepare to embark on a 1950s style spacecraft.
 Laughlin planned a third film in a proposed Strange Trilogy, titled, The Adventures of Philip Strange, a World War II spy thriller with science fiction elements and hoped to cast many of the same actors and crew from his two previous films.